vincentamato/vinsgrad/README.md

 # vinsgrad: A Tiny Deep Learning Library

-**vinsgrad** is a lightweight deep learning library inspired by [Karpathy's micrograd](https://github.com/karpathy/micrograd), [smolorg's smolgrad](https://github.com/smolorg/smolgrad), and PyTorch.
+**vinsgrad** is a lightweight deep learning library inspired by [Karpathy's micrograd](https://github.com/karpathy/micrograd) and PyTorch.
 Created as a learning tool, it aims to simplify the understanding of **automatic differentiation** and **backpropagation**, the foundational techniques behind modern deep learning.
 Whether you're just starting out or looking to deepen your knowledge, **vinsgrad** provides a hands-on way to explore the mechanics of neural networks.

 ---